the60ftatomicman/KickleCubicleLevelEditor/README.md

 		- (DONE) Can't Add Left Spiny in simple mode
 		- (DONE) Can't Add Sparky in simple mode
 		- Spelling Error, I type noggle and noogle with wild inconsistency.
+  -  v0.55 - Simple Mode Editing for Map
+	 - Add toggle for RAW vs Simple
+	 - Add Simple Mode Editing By Default
+		- Shows hexes in a list
+		- It's not originally what I planned but it'll do.
  -  v0.60 - Save Levels and Modify ROM (if provided)
 	 - Save and load levels
 	 - IF Given a ROM file, modify that ROM with your data.